Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You are developing a new mobile application and are considering storing user preferences in AWS.2w This would provide a more uniform cross-device experience to users using multiple mobile devices to access the application.
+### You are developing a new mobile application and are considering storing user preferences in AWS.
+This would provide a more uniform cross-device experience to users using multiple mobile devices to access the application.
 The preference data for each user is estimated to be SOKB in size Additionally 5 million customers are expected to use the application on a regular basis.
 The solution needs to be cost-effective, highly available, scalable and secure, how would you design a solution to meet the above requirements?

 - [ ] Setup an RDS MySQL instance in 2 Availability Zones to store the user preference data.
 Deploy a public facing application on a server in front of the database to manage security and access credentials.
 - [x] Setup a DynamoDB table with an item for each user having the necessary attributes to hold the user preferences.
 The mobile application will query the user preferences directly from the DynamoDB table.
 Utilize ST.